 Clozapine is metabolized to norclozapine and other metabolites by the cytochrome P450 enzymes (CYP1A2, CYP3A4, CYP2C19, with some influence of CYP2C9 and CYP2D6).
 Clozapine has a short plasma half-life of 12 to 16 hours.

 The risk of developing agranulocytosis is around 1% in patients who take clozapine, and this may be independent of dosing.
-Most cases occur early in the treatment, within 6 weeks to 6 months, and require extensive monitoring of blood absolute neutrophil counts.
-Neutropenia is defined as an ANC level below 1500/mm and agranulocytosis is defined as an ANC level below 500/mm.
+Most cases occur early in the treatment, within six weeks to six months, and require extensive monitoring of blood absolute neutrophil counts.
+The definition of neutropenia is an ANC level below 1500/mm, and agranulocytosis is an ANC level below 500/mm.
 Many have tried to explain the link between clozapine and agranulocytosis by attributing this adverse effect to drug interactions with the immune system and genetic predisposition.
 A study in 2015 looked into the benefits of pharmacogenetic testing and how it may affect monitoring in patients at risk for clozapine-induced agranulocytosis.
 The study suggested that patients with a lower genetic risk may benefit from a more relaxed hematological monitoring schedule.
 Risk factors include old age, female, genetics, and concurrent treatment with other drugs known to cause agranulocytosis.
-Patients taking clozapine are required to be placed on a national registry.
-Granulocyte colony-stimulating factor may be used to increase levels of white blood cells.
+Clinicians must place patients taking clozapine on a national registry.
+Granulocyte colony-stimulating factor may be an option to increase levels of white blood cells.

 Other side effects may include orthostatic hypotension, sedation, tachycardia, sexual dysfunction, and urinary retention.